Adrian Dantley: Honors

 Utah retired Dantley's uniform number (#4) on April 11, 2007.

 Dantley enjoyed outstanding success at every level of basketball, including high school, college, Olympics, and the NBA.
 On April 7, 2008, he was elected to the Naismith Memorial Basketball Hall of Fame.

 Coaching

 Dantley was an assistant basketball coach at then-Towson State from August 1993 to 1996.
 Dantley had played for Towson head coach Terry Truax in high school.

 Dantley later worked for the Denver Nuggets as an assistant coach for eight seasons.
 He briefly served as the team's head coach during the 2009–10 NBA season, filling in for George Karl, who was fighting cancer.

 In addition to playing professionally, in his spare time, Dantley coaches basketball to aspiring players in Silver Spring, Maryland.

 Personal life

 Dantley's son, Cameron Dantley, was the starting quarterback for the Syracuse Orange during the 2008 season.

 Dantley works as a referee for high school and recreational league games in the DC area.
+In 2013 it was reported that Dantley also worked as a crossing guard at Eastern Middle School in Silver Spring, Maryland.
+Dantley was quoted saying he 'got bored sitting around the house' and took the job helping school children safely cross the street.